 Born in Pakistan and spending her childhood in Kenya, she and her family moved to the United States when she was a young girl.
 Khan undertook her graduate training at the University of Pennsylvania, where she received both her MA and PhD.
 She has also studied at the American University of Cairo in Egypt and is well traveled in parts of the Islamic world, especially the Middle East and South Asia.

 Khan is the author of the book Self and Secrecy in Early Islam (University of South Carolina Press, 2008), which maps the relationships between the concepts of secrecy and identity in early Islamic cultures.
 Her most recent article is titled “Did a Woman Edit the Qur’an?
 Hafsa and Her Famed Codex” (2014), which concerns Hafsa bint ‘Umar, a female figure in early Islam and one of the wives of prophet Muhammad.

-Khan’s forthcoming book Bedouin and Abbasid Muslim Cultural Identities: The Arabic Story of Majnun Layla (Routledge Press, 2019) deals with one of the most important and influential works of early Arabic-Islamic literature.
+Khan’s latest book Bedouin and Abbasid Muslim Cultural Identities: The Arabic Story of Majnun Layla (Routledge Press, 2019) deals with one of the most important and influential works of early Arabic-Islamic literature.
 It embraces a comparative methodology to argue that there is a complex dialogue unfolding between pre-Islamic, early Islamic, Umayyad and (multicultural) Abbasid discourses that are at play in the Abbasid rendition of this famous story.

 She is the editor for a volume Muhammad in the Digital Age (University of Texas Press, 2015), to which she has also contributed a chapter, “Of CyberMuslimahs: Wives of the Prophet and Muslim Women in the Digital Age.”